Tag: interconnected smoke alarm

 QLD Interconnected Smoke Alarm Laws

-From 1st January 2022, all properties being sold or leased for rent in Queensland were required by QLD law to have smoke alarms installed as per below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).
+From 1st January 2022, all properties being sold or leased for rent in Queensland were required by QLD law to have interconnected smoke alarms installed as per below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).

-QLD Legal Smoke Alarm Requirements
+QLD Legal interconnected Smoke Alarm Requirements

 Smoke alarms in a domestic QLD property must: